dustinpfister/blog_posts/_posts/lodash_first.md

 layout: post
 categories: lodash
 id: 481
-updated: 2022-01-19 08:44:25
+updated: 2022-01-19 08:51:10
-version: 1.8
+version: 1.9
 ---

-The [lodash \_.first](https://lodash.com/docs/4.17.11#head) aka \_.head method is just a simple convenience method for getting the first element of an array.
-So then this is one of those methods in lodash that make me question the worth of lodash a little.
-The reason being that it is not such a big deal to gust simply get the first element of an array with javaScript by itself.
+The [lodash first](https://lodash.com/docs/4.17.11#head) method which is also the lodash head method actually, is just a simple convenience method for getting the first element of an array that is passed to the method as the first argument.
+So then this is one of those methods in lodash that might make some question the worth of lodash a little when compared to just working with native javaScript by itself.
+After all getting the first element of an array with just native javaScript is just a matter of just grabbing at index 0 of the array with the bracket syntax.
+There is also the question of how to get the last element of an array, with this there is the [lodash last method](/2019/07/01/lodash_last/) that does that, and again this is something that is not all that hard and often be done by just simply subtracting 1 from the length of an array to do so.

 Well anyway I thought I would write a short post on lodash first and some related topics, but it goes without say that this is not something that should end up eating up a great deal of my attention.

 <!-- more -->